 While Facebook is often presented as the go-to for ecommerce entrepreneurs looking to advertise their products, Instagram is definitely on the rise as one of the trendiest and most important marketing channels out there.
 Instagram is a social network dedicated to the sharing of photo and video content.

 The market is still relatively unsaturated in comparison to social media channels like Facebook and Twitter, so it’s a great time to take advantage of this resource.
 What’s more is that as of 2017, 70% of Instagram users have sought out a company through this platform, and 62% follow at least one company’s profile.
-Instagram is a great way to get in touch with your customers through visually stimulating content.
+Instagram marketing is a great way to get in touch with your customers through visually stimulating content.
 More than 700+ million people are on Instagram, and it has one of the highest levels of engagement between users and brands.
 The visual focus makes this a great creative way to promote the products in your shop and solidify your brand in the minds of your customers.
+Below are some things to be mindful of when using Instagram for business.

 Aside from posting visually pleasing content, you can also boost engagement by featuring customers in your feed, hosting giveaways, and encouraging your community to utilize hashtags related to your business.